310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/demonstrating_the_elements.md

 Ehehe~ I have more confidence in the idea now that I heard that from you, since you’re a wonderful ES producer! ♪

 What will we do with this outfit?
-Hrmm… I haven’t decided what to do yet, actually.
+Hmm… I haven’t decided what to do yet, actually.
 {% endbubble %}

 {% bubble Midori %}